vita-student-projects/DLAV_FinalProject_DeCarlo_Thota/README.md

 ```

 ## Data
-To download and extract the training, validation, and test datasets, run the following script:
+To download and extract the training, validation, and test datasets for the Milestone 1, run the following script:
 ```bash
 import gdown
 import zipfile